After a day full of food (we seriously ate lobsters 2 hours before), we ended it with our last meal at Animalón.

-We showered him with compliments and he instantly credited his “wonder crew” for everything, which was so humbling!
+We showered him with compliments and he instantly credited his “wonderful crew” for everything, which was so humbling!

 He shared with us a little about his background.
-His father actually owned a restaurant and he started washing dishes so this guy knows how things and people work from the ground up.
+His father actually owned a restaurant and he started off washing dishes.
+So this guy knows how things and people work from the ground up.

 I remember distinctively when Chef Oscar said, “We’re hoping to make some noise around here in Baja.”